MrHassanMurtaza/ubuntu-copy-to-usb-drive/README.md

-# :raised_hands: Ubuntu: Copy Folders to USB or Any Other Drive
+# :raised_hands: Ubuntu: Copy Folder to USB or Any Other Drive
 Copy folders from Desktop or other any absolute path to any other drive in UBUNTU.

 I programmed this script out of need.
 My motive was to copy anything directly from my Desktop to USB.